JamshedSadullaev/Peculiar-terror/README.md

 ## User Story

-I as a user I want to be able to open and navigate a page that provides recepies  of meals and cocktails by search based on the ingredient or can choose from popular options so that I can save and revisit recepes.
+As a user I want to be able to open and navigate a page that provides 3 clickable options one for food and  one for drink recipes that will open up a search bar where I can type in desired ingredient to get results based on the input.
+As well clickable home button to take me home.
+Each recipe provides an option to view the recipe and to save it.

 ## Acceptance Creteria
 ```
 Given a webpage functions properly
 When I can see a hero with title of the page
 Then I can understand the purpose of the webpage
-When I can see both search engines (one for drinks and one for cocktails)
+when I click food button
+Then search bar for meal recipes will appear
+When I click drink button
+Then search bas for drinks will appear
+When I type in desired ingredient
-Then I am able to enter name of the  ingredient and generate the search of recipes based on it
+Then I am able to see recipes with images appear on a webpage
-When I can view the main section of the webpage
-Then I am presented with 6 popular recepes for drinks and 6 popular recepies of meals on the main page
-When I see and image with the recipes
-Then I can press one of two buttons under a recipe image: view recipe and save recipe
-When I am presented with view recipe button
+When I click get recipe button under the image
-Then I am able to press the button and get redirected to webpage with that recipe
+Then I am able to view the cooking instructions on the bottom of the page
 When I am presented with save recipe button
 Then I am able to save the link to that recipe in the side bar by using local storage
+When i see a meal recipe
+Then for the most of them I can see the link to youtube video with it
 ```

 ## Mock-UP